 Rest assured, I don’t pretend to have invented yet another method… plenty has been written about Design Thinking by very talented authors and industry gurus.

 Simply, I would like to share my pragmatic approach based on my experience as a Service Design consultant.
-It is a mean to an end, an explanation of my creative solution mindset, driven to have an impact and inspire change.
+It is a means to an end, an explanation of my creative solution mindset, driven to have an impact and inspire change.
 From nudging behaviours to implementing (digital) transformation, I have found that it is very valuable to provide clear wayfinding for all collaborators about to set off on this journey.

 This process is scalable to fit within current hybrid project delivery practices, with the exploration of the problem and the development of opportunities linked by a converging central point.